noErrdev/python-chatops-incident-mplatform/docs/content/config_file.md

 **default_steps** [`list`] - chain steps if there are no calendar events at the moment

-To use cloud chain you should generate service account file `key.json` (see [instructions](google.md#create-project-and-get-keyjson) for google provider) and [add service account to your calendar](google.md#add-you-service-account-to-calendar).
+To use cloud chains you should generate service account file `key.json` (see [instructions](google.md#create-project-and-get-keyjson) for google provider) and [add service account to your calendar](google.md#add-you-service-account-to-calendar).

 Create "Event" in calendar.
 Put chain steps in "Description" using format: